rawnly/gh-linear/README.md

 Usage:
   gh-linear [flags]
+  gh-linear [command]

 Examples:
 $ gh linear --issue <IDENTIFIER>
 $ gh linear

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell help        Help about any command project     Manage projects

 Flags:
   -h, --help           help for gh-linear
   -i, --issue string   The issue identifier

+Use "gh-linear [command] --help" for more information about a command.
 ```

 ## Setup